wortelus/opengl-engine/README.md

 ## TODO's
 - Observer on transformations is currently not used.
 We call globally directly in scene all transformation operations (*no notify*).
 - Observer on camera is not used, but implemented.
-We have no idea what purpose it should serve.
 - and more _in-code TODO's_

 ## Dependencies